w-mcilhagga/sympy-distributions/README.md

 # sympy-distributions
-A set of statistical distributions in sympy, with expected values &amp; other functions
+A set of statistical distributions in sympy.
+You should open readme.ipynb to see a description with maths.